xtfocus/khoailang/docs_for_ai/database_design.md

-    name VARCHAR(255) NOT NULL, -- Name of the catalog description TEXT, -- Description of the catalog visibility VARCHAR(50) DEFAULT 'private', -- Visibility of the catalog (public/private) owner_id INTEGER NOT NULL REFERENCES users(id) ON DELETE CASCADE -- Owner of the catalog );
+    name VARCHAR(255) NOT NULL, -- Name of the catalog description TEXT, -- Description of the catalog visibility VARCHAR(50) DEFAULT 'private', -- Visibility of the catalog (public/private) owner_id INTEGER NOT NULL REFERENCES users(id) ON DELETE CASCADE, -- Owner of the catalog created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP -- When the catalog was created );
 ```